Nerfan/Challonge-Elo/README.md

    import setCredentials
    ```

-   with the second line of the code block above.
+   with the code block above.

 3. Then, in readTourney.py edit the list of tournaments.
 The variable `TOURNAMENT_IDS_SEPARATED_BY_COMMAS` represents this list.
 Spaces are optional in the listing.